 Once you have all your content and assets, it’s time to put everything together and plan out your social media content calendar!

 And while there’s no right or wrong way to plan your content, making sure your social accounts are planned in advance (at least 1-2 weeks in advance!) is non-negotiable in our eyes!

-That’s where Later’s intuitive and easy-to-use content calendar comes into play.
+That’s where Later’s social media optimization tools and easy-to-use content calendar comes into play.
 You can schedule your photos and videos to Instagram, Twitter, Facebook, and Pinterest, and view all of your social posts on a content calendar together to have a comprehensive view of everything that’s going out.

 Even if you’re not ready to actually schedule your posts yet, you can still plan out your social posts with Later’s calendar notes feature.
 You can add notes to remind yourself to post on that day or time, create placeholder content, or indicate which posts will be a part of your new product launch.